babasahebpinjar/docker_ELK/README.md

 # Getting ElasticSearch up and running.

-1. Download and unzip Elastic Search from official site ElasticSearchOfficialDownload.
+1. Download and unzip Elastic Search from official site https://www.elastic.co/downloads/elasticsearch
 2. Run bin/elasticsearch or bin\elasticsearch.bat on Windows)
 3. Point your browser to  http://localhost:9200 or curl http://localhost:9200/   in command line, you should get similar response.